Using Apple Cider Vinegar For Gout

 Apple Cider Vinegar otherwise also known as cider vinegar or ACV, is a type of vinegar made from cider or apple must and has a pale to medium amber color.
 ACV is used in salad dressings, marinades, vinaigrettes, food preservatives, and chutneys, among other things.
 It is made by crushing apples and squeezing out the liquid.
 Bacteria and Yeast are added to the liquid to start the alcoholic fermentation process, and the sugars are turned into alcohol.
 In a second fermentation process, the alcohol is converted into vinegar by acetic acid-forming bacteria (acetobacter).
 Acetic acid and malic acid give vinegar its sour taste.

 Apple cider vinegar is full of nutrients like potassium, which helps remove toxins and excess water, iron, calcium and amino acids that reduce toxin buildup and serve as antibiotics.
-The main ingredient thought to be the most effective in treating and preventing gout is acetic acid.
-What happens is acetic acid is turned alkaline inside the body forming a pH balanced environment that prevents gout whereas having a pH balance that’s acidic can cause gout but shifting your pH balance toward alkaline can cure you of gout and prevent it from coming back.
+The main ingredient thought to be the most effective and may help control gout is acetic acid.
+What happens is acetic acid is turned alkaline inside the body forming a pH balanced environment, that may help support healthy uric acid levels.
+Whereas having a pH balance that’s acidic can cause gout but shifting your pH balance toward alkaline may help control your gout long term.
 Do note that no research has been done to verify these claims.

-Drinking apple cider vinegar breaks up the uric acid crystals and prevents them from reforming in the joints by aiding blood circulation and purification.
-It reduces inflammation and swelling in the joints allowing for better flexibility of the joints.
+Drinking apple cider vinegar may help break up the uric acid crystals and may prevent them from reforming in the joints by aiding blood circulation and purification.
+It may reduce inflammation and swelling in the joints allowing for better flexibility of the joints.
 ACV contains higher amounts of malic acid which explains the fact that consuming ACV in appropriate quantities is more beneficial to you than eating an apple directly.
-Many people have experienced relief from gout symptoms a few hours after using apple cider vinegar, while others have reported relief after a few days.
+Many people have claimed to experience relief from gout symptoms a few hours after using apple cider vinegar, while others have reported relief after a few days.

 How to gout sufferers use apple cider vinegar?